Eastside Meals on Wheels (EMoW) is facing a funding shortfall

 EMoW Meal Relief Fund

 In 2016, our then Executive Director Eileen Hafften solicited funding from the Northeast Lions to help us cover gaps in federal funding.
-In a trend that has continued, she found that less and less of our clients were able to contribute towards their meal costs.
+In a trend that has continued, she found that fewer and fewer of our clients were able to contribute towards their meal costs.

 Meals on Wheels is a public-private partnership, so the federal government provides approximately 40% of the seed funding, and we need donations from individuals and businesses to help us cover the rest.